-When submitting government proposals, price reasonableness under the Federal Acquisition Regulation (“FAR”) is a highly contested issue.
-You have to avoid costly mistakes by assuming that the lowest price should get the award.
+When submitting government proposals, a FAR price reasonableness determination under the Federal Acquisition Regulation (“FAR”) is a highly contested issue.
+You have to avoid costly mistakes by assuming that the lowest price offeror should get the award or that the government has more than likely conducted adequate price competition.
 The contracting agency has specific guidelines for evaluating pricing proposals.
 You should know the basics before submitting your pricing proposal.

 FAR 15.404 1 provides guidance for evaluating your proposals for pricing.
 The clauses states that:

 “[t]he contracting officer is responsible for assessing the reasonableness of the offered prices,” The FAR specifies the techniques that the contracting officer may use to “ensure that the final agreed-to price is fair and reasonable.
 FAR 15.404-1 (a)(2) states that an agency must perform a price analysis when “certified cost or pricing data are not required.”

 The FAR also permits the agency broad discretion to conduct fair and reasonable price analysis in an appropriate manner.
 See FAR 15.404-1 (b)(2).
 The Court of Federal Claims looked at this issue in Overstreet Elec.
 Co. v.United States, 47 Fed.
 Cl.
 728, 733 n.
 8 (2000) (noting that “the Government has discretion in choosing which of several acceptable price analysis methods to employ”).